mmocny/tpac_2023_workshop_responsiveness/README.md

 - It's a workshop!
 	- (Don't just sit there, follow along!)
 - Explore options for measuring events & showcase Performance Timeline
-- Share some recommendations for simplification
-- Discuss a useful(?) model for breaking down Event Latency into parts
+- Share some recommendations for breaking down interactions into parts
-- Look at several quirky problems examples, and some useful techniques
+- Maybe look at several quirky examples, and share some useful techniques

 ## Useful Links